But such thinking is hard to find. No matter the extent

 During the

-the hypothesis, called panspermia, and he acknowledged its
+this idea, called panspermia, and he acknowledged its

 long history.
 But, with new research data in hand, Hoyle waved the